How to Wash Flannel: The Ultimate Guide

 For the first wash: Do not add detergent.

-For the second wash: Add the correct amount of detergent (refer to the detergent label) to machine when appropriate (each machine varies – this can be done before starting or during the filling process).
+For the second wash: Add the correct amount of detergent (refer to the detergent label) to the machine when appropriate (each machine varies – this can be done before starting or during the filling process).

 Note: A mild detergent will help with allergies and also help prevent fading and chemical distress over time.